-Rexahn Pharmaceuticals, Inc.

-(Exact name of registrant as specified in its charter)

-Commission File No.: 001-34079

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification Number)

-15245 Shady Grove Road, Suite 455 Rockville, MD 20850

-(Address of principal executive offices, including zip code)

-Telephone: (240) 268-5300

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+(Exact name of registrant as specified in its charter) Commission File No.: 001-34079 Delaware 11-3516358 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 15245 Shady Grove Road, Suite 455 Rockville, MD 20850 (Address of principal executive offices, including zip code) Telephone: (240) 268-5300 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ☑ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See definition of "accelerated filer," "large accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large Accelerated Filer Non-Accelerated Filer (Do not check if a smaller reporting company) □ Accelerated Filer□ Smaller reporting company□

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes
+(Check one): Large Accelerated Filer $\overline{\mathbf{V}}$ Accelerated Filer Non-Accelerated Filer П Smaller reporting company (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 95,237,656 shares of common stock outstanding as of May 9, 2011.
+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 95,237,656 shares of common stock outstanding as of August 9, 2011.